ivanpaulovich/TechTalks/README.md

 # Ivan Paulovich's Tech Talks

 Download the following high-resolution slides from my past talks to easy your learning into Clean Architecture.
+For recent talk please head to my https://speakerdeck.com/ivanpaulovich profile.

 | Talk            | Download                                                           |
 |----------------------|-----------------------------------------------------------------------|